swedenconnect/ca-signservice/README.md

  4. https://github.com/swedenconnect/ca-service-base (version 1.3.4)
  5. https://github.com/swedenconnect/ca-signservice (This repo) (version 1.0.0)

-The master branch of each repo holds the latest code under development.
+The master branch of each repository holds the latest code under development.
 This is usually a SNAPSHOT version.
 For deployment, it is advisable to build a release version.
 Each release have a corresponding release branch.
 To build the source code, select the release branch of the latest release version before building the source code.

 Each one of the projects are built by executing the following command from the project folder containing the pom.xml file: